bradvin/social-share-urls/README.md

-{url} | The url you want to share (**encoded**) | All {title} | The page title of the url you want to share | Most {desc} | A longer description of the content you are sharing | Most {image} | The url to the image/thumbnail to use when sharing | Some {app_id} | The App ID | Facebook
+{url} | The url you want to share (**encoded**) | All {title} | The page title of the url you want to share | Most {desc} | A longer description of the content you are sharing | Most {app_id} | The App ID | Facebook
-{redirect_url} | The url a sharer will be redirected to after a successful share | Facebook {page_type} | Type of page, either "page" or "popup" | Facebook {via} | Twitter username of content author (don't include "@") | Twitter {hash_tags} | Hashtags appended onto the tweet (comma separated. don't include "#") | Twitter, Flattr, Tumblr {language_code} | A language code from the ISO 639-1 Code specification. | Google {is_video} | If the content is a video or not | Pinterest {phone_number} | An applicable phone number, if there is one | Whatsapp
+{redirect_url} | The url a sharer will be redirected to after a successful share | Facebook {page_type} | Type of page, either "page" or "popup" | Facebook {via} | Twitter username of content author (don't include "@") | Twitter {hash_tags} | Hashtags appended onto the tweet (comma separated. don't include "#") | Twitter, Flattr, Tumblr {image} | The url to the image/thumbnail to use when sharing | SurfingBird, WordPress {language_code} | A language code from the ISO 639-1 Code specification. | Google {is_video} | If the content is a video or not | Pinterest {phone_number} | An applicable phone number, if there is one | Whatsapp